FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **r**
      - **0 - ∞**
      - The maximum breach width (ft or m).

-       The breach can extend into more than one grid element direction if necessary and the failure width can be larger than one grid element (see comment
+       The breach can extend into more than one grid element direction if necessary and the failure

-       3).
+       width can be larger than one grid element (see comment 3).

    * - GFRAGCHAR
      - **c**
      - **Alpha Numeric**
      - Global levee fragility curve ID.
-       One letter (e.g. S) and one number (e.g. 3) and must correspond to a levee fragility curve ID in the BREACH.DAT file.
+       One letter (e.g. S) and one number (e.g. 3) and must correspond to a levee fragility curve ID

+       in the BREACH.DAT file.

        Variable is case sensitive and it must be upper case.

    * - GFRAGPROB
      - **r**
      - **0 - 1**
      - Global levee fragility curve failure probability.

        This is assigned to all levee grid elements.

-       The levee fragility curves must be assigned in BREACH.
+       The levee fragility curves must be assigned in BREACH.DAT.
-       DAT.

    * - ILEVFAIL
      - s